How to Find the Best Weight Distribution Hitch with Sway Control

 Like all the best weight distribution tools, Blue Ox make their industry-leading hitch in a variety of models to suit various tongue weights.

-So, if you have a much smaller camper, you may want to consider either the 750 lbs tongue weight or 1000 lbs model.
+So, if you have a much smaller camper, you may want to consider either the tongue 750 lbs weight capacity or 1000 lbs model.

 For the sake of this review, however, we’re going to focus on the top-end 1500 lbs model as it truly does serve as the perfect example of why the Blue Ox brand are so well respected in the RV game.